Uthsho/Alt-detector/README.md

+If you're facing any difficulties in getting your bot online and working, please [create an issue](https://github.com/4041RebL/Alt-detector/issues) here.
+I would be happy to help you out.

 # What is this bot?
 This is a discord.py bot built to detect any new account that joins your server.